 William is a co-author of the fifth edition of the Law of Shipbuilding Contracts, published May 2020 (Informa Law from Routledge).
 The other co-authors of this edition are Simon Curtis and Ian Gaunt, the President of the London Maritime Arbitrators Association (2017-2020).

 William is a co-author of a chapter on Offshore Vessel Construction Disputes within Global Arbitration Review’s Guide to Energy Arbitrations (Fourth Edition).
 He is also a co-author of the chapter on shipbuilding contracts governed by the law of England and Wales in Getting The Deal Through- Shipbuilding 2021: England and Wales.

-Alongside his litigation and arbitration practice, William also assists clients in drafting and negotiating shipbuilding contracts and various forms of offshore contracts.Chambers UK, Chambers and Partners, 2022 ranks William in the shipping section UK-Wide section, and clients have commented "William is extremely capable.
-He is able to drill down to the crux of an issue and advise in a useful manner."
+Alongside his litigation and arbitration practice, William also assists clients in drafting and negotiating shipbuilding contracts and various forms of offshore contracts.Chambers UK, Chambers and Partners, 2023 ranks William in the shipping section UK-Wide section, and clients have commented "William is extremely capable.
+He is able to drill down to the crux of an issue and advise in a useful manner," Chambers UK 2022.
 "He is very knowledgeable, both in his field and in his technical understanding of our business."
 The Legal 500 UK 2022, Legalease, the international directory of law firms also recommends William in the Shipping and the Construction: Contentious categories, and he has been highlighted in The Legal 500 UK, Legalese, for 2023.

 Selected Publications and Speeches

 - “Trends in Commercial Arbitration and Litigation in Mexico and England,” speaker, 8th Edition - LexMex 2020 virtual event, November 5, 2020.